 In our previous post we introduced the basics of how Radio-Frequency Identification (RFID) works.
 We also briefly touched upon the way it might help researchers in the lab.
-Here we will go more in depth over the many uses for this novel technology in the research environment.
+Here we will go more in depth over the many uses for this novel technology, including as RFID labels, in the research environment.

 Security is of paramount importance for laboratories.
 Whether it be a clinical lab handling patient’s blood or tissue samples, or a basic research lab conducting sensitive experiments, privacy and security is essential.
 In addition to having to safeguard valuable information, labs also often contain hazardous materials and high-value equipment that must be kept safe.
 As such, access to the lab must be controlled, and even once in the lab practices must be in place to protect sensitive information and valuable materials.

 RFID technology can help keep your lab secure, with the use of RFID labels.
 These innovative labels can be applied to high-value equipment as well as important samples and material.
 Tagging valuable equipment with RFID labels allows you to keep track of them and will let you know if they are removed from the lab.
 Furthermore, RFID labels on samples allow you to keep confidential information secret from any non-authorized personnel.
 As opposed to readable text and even barcodes that can be scanned by anyone with a hand-held scanner, RFID labels can be encrypted to shield the encoded data, ensuring that sensitive information is kept confidential.

 Asset tracking, or asset management, refers to the tracking of the location, status, maintenance schedule and other important information regarding physical assets.
 The goal of any laboratory asset tracking system is to ensure asset control efficiency and to minimize loss.
 This is also of critical importance in the research environment, where hard to replace specimen must be carefully tracked and high-value equipment must be maintained in working order.